Transfer Credit and Course Waiver

 All courses for anticipated transfer credit must meet the following criteria:

 - Courses must be officially documented as graduate-level courses.

 - Transfer credit is contingent upon completion of the course with a B (3.0) or better.
 Courses not graded with a letter grade (A, B, etc.) are not eligible for transfer credit.
 Official transcripts documenting the final grade(s) must be sent to the SPH Office of the Registrar.

-- Courses cannot have been used in the past or be used in the future towards another degree or certificate program.
+- Courses cannot have been used in the past or be used in the future towards another degree program.

 - Courses must have significant, direct public health content.
 For example, foreign language courses would not be considered for transfer credit for the MPH degree, nor would an organic chemistry course.

-Courses taken prior to matriculation must meet the above criteria, must have been taken within the past five (5) years, and must not have been used towards the completion of another degree program.
+Courses taken prior to matriculation must meet the above criteria, must have been taken, at a maximum, within the past five (5) years, and must not have been used toward the completion of another degree program.
 It is possible that completed courses may not be approved because the content in the field has changed.

 SPH students may petition to have a maximum of eight (8) whole course credits transferred to meet degree requirements.
 MPH dual degree candidates may not apply for transfer credit.
 Transfer credit includes courses taken at Boston University schools or colleges that are not the home schools of the dual degree program.
 The 8-credit maximum may not apply to students who graduated from BU with a BA or BS and took SPH courses numbered 700 (or above) that did not apply to their bachelor’s degree.

 Online and Hybrid Courses